 - Ride a bicycle around your neighborhood

-- Try taking your lunch to a nearby park or
+- Try taking your lunch to a nearby park or garden when you’re at work

 - Plan a trip to the beach over the weekend